open-learning/git4ol/README.md

 Could not apply ae23fe00f8e0645eda0c42f015d026b98b25b047...
 Unordered  Lists
 ```

-Since the changes we've done to `README.md` collide with later changes we'll have to solve this using `git mergetool`.
+Since the changes we've done to `README.md` collide with later changes we'll have to solve the conflict.

 ```shell
 author@shell:~/mock$ git mergetool
 ```

+> [`git mergetool`](http://www.git-scm.com/docs/git-mergetool) is not the only way conflicts can be solved, but it is usually the easiest one (if you have a `mergetool` configured)

 Solve the conflict, apply the needed changes (indentation) then continue the rebase using `git rebase --continue`: